dakanji/RefindPlus/BUILDING.md

 #### Installing HomeBrew

-While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all tools required for Tianocore EDK II development.
-These tools can be provided in a number of ways, but the two most popular ways come from HomeBrew and MacPorts.
+While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all the tools required for Tianocore EDK II development.
+These tools can be obtained in a number of ways, but the two most popular ways are by using HomeBrew or MacPorts.
 This guide focuses on `HomeBrew` but equivalent steps can be taken in MacPorts.

 If you do not have HomeBrew already installed, go to the [HomeBrew Home Page](https://brew.sh) and follow the instructions.
 Installation involves copying and pasting a one-line code string into Terminal and pressing `Enter`.